Why Is Welding In Demand Right Now?

 welding education in welding trade school

 The minimum qualification required to become a welder is a High school degree or an equivalent like a GED certificate.
-Whether you want to start as an on-the-job employee, i.e., to learn the trade on the job directly, or enroll yourself in a Welding training course or program, a High school degree is usually the minimum qualification required.
+Whether you want to start as an on-the-job employee, i.e., to learn the trade on the job directly, or enroll yourself in a Welding training program, a High school degree is usually the minimum qualification required.

 How much time do you need to get a Welding Certification?